twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 - secondary markets for specific revenue bonds,
 - structured products (e.g. PT-only pools for lower-risk LPs),
-- integrations with other protocols that understand standardised fixed-income tokens.
+- integrations with other protocols that understand standardised yield tokens.

 The invariant across versions is: